stuartellis/multiform/docs/tf-stacks-spec/0.2.0/terraform-stack-conventions.md

 - Each stack accepts a *stack_name* variable.
 This is a string that begins with a lowercase letter, and contains only alphanumeric characters and hyphens.
 It must have a maximum length of 30 characters.
 - The *stack_name* variable should have no default value.
 - Each stack accepts a *stack_instance* variable.
 This is a string that begins with a lowercase letter, and contains only alphanumeric characters and hyphens.
 It must have a maximum length of 10 characters.
-The content of the instance identifier is deliberately undefined: it could be a commit hash, ticket ID or other unique value.
+The content of the instance identifier is deliberately undefined: it could be a commit hash, release version, ticket ID, or other unique value.
 This enables various use cases, such as testing, blue-green deployment and disaster recovery.
 - The *stack_instance* should have a default value of an empty string.
 - Every resource name is prefixed with the *stack_instance* variable, so that multiple instances of a stack may be deployed to the same cloud account with the same *environment* definition.
+- Guideline: Avoid writing the name of a specific resource type in a stack name or instance identifier, such as *s3*.
+Use product names and areas of concern.

 ## Terraform Providers

 - A stack may use multiple providers.
-If possible, split resources that use different providers for cloud services into separate stacks.
+- Guideline: each stack should have one provider for a cloud service.
+If you have multiple providers for cloud services in the same stack, consider separating the resources into separate stacks.

 ## Terraform Variables

-- Each stack uses two sets of variable files: a *global  configuration* that applies to all instances of all stacks in all environments, and a *stack* configuration that is defined per *environment*.
-The number of variable files is limited to reduce complexity.
+- Each stack uses two sets of variable files: a *global configuration* that applies to all of the stacks in the set for all environments, and a *stack* configuration that is defined per *environment*.
+This specification limits the number of variable files to two in order to reduce complexity.

 ## Terraform State

-- Each stack should use remote state, but no values should be defined in the code.
-Each stack will have a separate Terraform state file per environment and stack instance, but this is not handled in the stack code.
+- Each stack should use a remote state backend.
+- No values for remote state should be defined in the Terraform code.
+Each stack will have a separate Terraform state file per environment and stack instance.
+This configuration should be provided when a Terraform command is run.
 - Avoid references to remote Terraform state, so that instances of a stack do not have dependencies on the state of other Terraform deployments

 ## AWS